pydata/xarray/doc/quick-overview.rst

     data[:-1] - data[:1]

+For more, see :ref:`comput`.

 GroupBy
 -------

-xarray supports grouped operations using a very similar API to pandas:
+xarray supports grouped operations using a very similar API to pandas (see :ref:`groupby`):

 .. ipython:: python